chug2k/select-stars/README.md

 ### TODO:

-[x] When people answer, check to see if the answer is right.
+- [x] When people answer, check to see if the answer is right.
-[] When wrong, say it's wrong.
-(Bonus: make encouraging message, using LLM and current answer) - Half Done, it just gives error message
+- [] When wrong, say it's wrong.
+(Bonus: make encouraging message, using LLM and current answer) - Half Done, it just gives error message and calls you an idiot
-[x] When right, give success message, advance to the next question.
+- [x] When right, give success message, advance to the next question.
-[] Add "give me a hint" button.
+- [x] Add "give me a hint" button.
+- [] Make the give me a hint button actually do something.
-[] Add a "reset db" button
+- [] Add a "reset db" button
-[] Generate Dall-E image <-- lol I want to do this next
+- [x] Generate Dall-E Message
+- [] Download the image and re-upload somewhere; it expires after an hour.